 Infopeople is an LSTA grant project administered by the Califa Group.
 Based in California, Infopeople provides continuing education and professional development opportunities to library staff in and outside the state of California.
-Training formats include all day on-ground workshops, 2-6 week asynchronous online courses, as well as free one-hour webinars.
+Training formats include 2-6 week asynchronous online courses, as well as free one-hour webinars.

 The Infopeople model provides a breadth of training topics and a depth of training expertise greater than any single library or library agency, no matter how large, could provide.
 Infopeople training is open to all members of the library community - academic, public, school, and special.

 - Is developed and presented by experienced library professionals

 - Offers exercises based on actual library situations